Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-hardware-set-up/01-introduction.md

 You will need the following tools to assemble your Pioreactor:

 1. Your own Raspberry Pi (Rpi).
-Displayed are <Highlight color={colors.blue}>three examples.</Highlight>
+Displayed are three examples.
-2. A Philip's head screwdriver
+2. A Philip's head screwdriver.
-3. Needle-nose pliers
+3. Needle-nose pliers.

 :::tip
-The GPIO pins (standing for general-purpose input/output) form a distinct row on the Rpi and HAT.
+The 40 GPIO pins (standing for general-purpose input/output) form a distinct row on one side of the Rpi and HAT.
 Note the orientation of these pins to help you assemble correctly!
 :::

 </AssemblyInstructionBlock>